-1995 turned out to be a turbulent year, full of spectacle and controversy but consistency reigned
+1995 turned out to be a turbulent year, full of spectacle & controversy

 Round 3 and a rain-soaked, disastrous Brands Hatch meeting.
 In round 3, Cleland out dragged Rydell at the start but entertained an attraction for the Paddock Hill Bend gravel trap early on lap 2, finding it fairly easily to locate in tricky conditions, leaving Harvey and Rydell to the spoils.